buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Devotee' \*\*s Kit (30 gp)**: contains a tinderbox, a belt pouch, a Spell Component Pouch, candles (10), rope 60ft, a bedroll, an iron pot, a waterskin, trail rations (for 5 days), soap, a wooden holy symbol, an inexpensive sacred text, torches (10), and a backpack.

-**Dungeon Explorer' \*\*s Kit (24 gp)**: contains a set of basic tools for exploring ruins and abandoned cities including 2 candles, a crowbar, a piece of chalk, a hammer and 4 pitons, 60 feet of rope, a hooded lantern with 5 flasks of oil, 2 sacks, 2 torches, trail rations (for 3 days).
+**Dungeon Explorer' \*\*s Kit (24 gp)**: contains a set of basic tools for exploring ruins and abandoned cities including 2 candles, a crowbar, a piece of chalk, a hammer and 4 pitons, 60 meters of rope, a hooded lantern with 5 flasks of oil, 2 sacks, 2 torches, trail rations (for 3 days).

 **Entertainer' \*\*s Kit (60 gp**).
 Includes a backpack, a bedroll, 2 costumes, 5 candles, 5 days of rations, a waterskin, and a disguise kit.

 **Burglar' \*\*s Kit (24 gp)**.
-Includes a backpack, a bag with 1000 metal bearings, 10 feet of string, a bell, 5 candles, a crowbar, a hammer, 10 pitons, a hooded lantern, 2 flasks of oil, 5 days of rations, a tinderbox, and a waterskin.
-The kit also includes 50 feet of hemp rope tied to the backpack.
+Includes a backpack, a bag with 1000 metal bearings, 10 meters of string, a bell, 5 candles, a crowbar, a hammer, 10 pitons, a hooded lantern, 2 flasks of oil, 5 days of rations, a tinderbox, and a waterskin.
+The kit also includes 50 meters of hemp rope tied to the backpack.

 **Scholar' \*\*s Kit (60 gp)**.
 Includes a backpack, a book of study, a bottle of ink, a quill, 10 sheets of parchment, a sand pouch, and a small knife.